The Best Kenai Fjords Wildlife Cruise in Seward Alaska

 🧡 Support Dohrn Travels

-Why Choose a Kenai Fjords Cruise?
+Why Choose a Kenai Fjords Wildlife Cruise?

 The Kenai Fjords National Park Cruise is one of the top-rated wildlife and glacier cruise in Alaska for a reason.
 The park itself is a wild mix of ocean, mountains, and ice — home to nearly 40 glaciers and abundant marine life.
 Also, cruising here takes you to places unreachable by road, where Holgate and Aialik Glaciers spill directly into turquoise fjords.